Skip to main content

 Information for faculty

-- Request an item to be placed on reserve by visiting Library's Circulation desk to fill out the paper form.
+- Request an item to be placed on reserve by visiting the circulation desk to fill out the paper form.

 - Materials can be placed on reserve for one semester.
 For longer reserve periods, written proof of copyright permission is required.

-- Items to be placed on reserve must be owned by North Lake College Library or by the professor making the request.
+- Items to be placed on reserve must be owned by North Lake library or by the professor making the request.

 - For photocopies of articles or book chapters, complete citation information and the notice of copyright from the original publication must be included with the request form.